 Okay, maybe I’m exaggerating a bit but you get the point.

 No wonder only a small percentage of a company’s workforce typically participates on a regular basis.
-The bottom line is if you’re solely focused on what employees can do for the company, you’ll never unlock the full potential of employee advocacy.
+If you’re solely focused on what employees can do for you, rather than what you can do for employees, you’ll never unlock the full potential of employee advocacy.

 So how do you rally everyone at the company to become employee advocates?
 Start by doing these five things: